utiso/dorkbot/README.md

 As needed, dorkbot will search for tools in the following order:
 * Directory specified via relevant module option
-* Located in dorkbot's *tools* directory, with the subdirectory named after the tool
+* Located in *tools* directory (within current directory, by default), with the subdirectory named after the tool
 * Available in the user's PATH (e.g. installed system-wide)

 Quickstart
 ==========
 Create a Google [Custom Search Engine](https://www.google.com/cse/) and note the search engine ID, e.g. 012345678901234567891:abc12defg3h.
-Download either Arachni or Wapiti, unpack it into the tools directory (e.g. *~/.config/dorkbot/tools/*), and rename the subdirectory to *arachni* or *wapiti* as appropriate.
+<pre>$ mkdir tools</pre>, download Arachni and extract it as tools/arachni, or <pre>$ pip3 install wapiti3</pre>
 <pre>$ sudo apt install phantomjs</pre>
 <pre>$ ./dorkbot.py -i google -o engine=012345678901234567891:abc12defg3h,query="filetype:php inurl:id"</pre>
 <pre>$ ./dorkbot.py -s arachni</pre> OR <pre>$ ./dorkbot.py -s wapiti</pre>

 Files
 =====
-A dorkbot directory is used to manage all configuration files, SQLite3 databases, tools, and reports.
-By default it is located at *~/.config/dorkbot/* (Linux / MacOS) or in the Application Data folder (Windows).
-It will honor $XDG_CONFIG_HOME / %APPDATA%, or you can force a specific directory with the --directory flag.
+All SQLite3 databases, tools, and reports are saved in the dorkbot directory, which by default is the current directory.
+You can force a specific directory with the --directory flag.
 Default file paths within this directory are as follows:
-* Dorkbot configuration file: *dorkbot.ini*
-* Scanner url blacklist file: *blacklist.txt*

 * SQLite3 database file: *dorkbot.db*
 * External tools directory: *tools/*
 * Scan report output directory: *reports/*

+Configuration files are by default read from *~/.config/dorkbot/* (Linux / MacOS) or in the Application Data folder (Windows), honoring $XDG_CONFIG_HOME / %APPDATA%.
+Default file paths within this directory are as follows:

+* Dorkbot configuration file: *dorkbot.ini*
+* Scanner url blacklist file: *blacklist.txt*

 Config File
 ===========